UPDATE 4 PM BREAKING: Man who shot at Fort Gibson officers dead

 A man who shot at Fort Gibson police officers last week is dead, local law enforcement officers have confirmed.

-James Thomson was shot during an apparent exchange of fire with officers, right across the street from the Tahlequah Municipal Airport.
+James Thompson was shot during an apparent exchange of fire with officers, right across the street from the Tahlequah Municipal Airport.

 Oklahoma Highway Patrol troopers are on the scene, along with Cherokee County sheriff's deputies, U.S. marshals and other personnel.
 A roadblock has been set up near Allen Road and the State Highway 51 bypass.